 Fruit/Seeds: An elongated, narrow, light brown acorn, 1 to 1 1/2 inches long, pointy ends, often distinctly cone-shaped; scaly, gray-brown cap covers 1/4 to 1/3 of acorn, matures in one year in early fall.

-Ethnobotanical information: The seed of the plant, or acorn, was used as a staple food by several native North American Indian tribes.
+The seed of the plant, or acorn, was used as a staple food by several native North American Indian tribes.
 It can be dried, ground into a powder and used as a thickening in stews etc or mixed with cereals for making bread.
 The seed contains bitter tannins - these can be leached out by thoroughly washing the seed in running water though many minerals will also be lost.
 Either the whole seed can be used or the seed can be dried and ground it into a powder.
-It can take several days or even weeks to properly leach whole seeds, one method was to wrap them in a cloth bag and place them in a stream.
+Since it can take several days or even weeks to properly leach whole seeds, one method was to wrap them in a cloth bag and place them in a stream.
 Leaching the powder is quicker.
 A simple taste test can tell when the tannin has been leached.
 The traditional method of preparing the seed was to bury it in boggy ground overwinter.
 The germinating seed was dug up in the spring when it would have lost most of its astringency.